Microsoft 365 Copilot Chat

 Copilot Chat can help you work faster and think more clearly, but it is not a final authority.
 Review outputs carefully, verify important information, and do not enter, paste, upload, or expose Tier 3 data in AI tools.

-Where you can access Copilot Chat
+How to access Copilot 365 Chat

 Microsoft Teams

-Microsoft Edge
+Microsoft Edge and Microsoft 365

 Prompt Examples